 The present value cost of this project is estimated to be less than the present value cost of the originally planned transformer replacement project, including the single-phase transformer replacements every five years and a battery replacement in 15 years.

 Benefit

-This proposed ESS project is a cost-effective alternative to replacing the Jordan Valley transformer.
-The design, installation, and operation of this system will give Idaho Power valuable experience with ESS technology and implementation.
+This ESS project is a cost-effective alternative to replacing the Jordan Valley transformer.
+The design, installation, and operation of this system will give Idaho Power valuable experience and offers an innovative solution.